Toddler Classroom

 • For Ages 18 to 36 Months

-• 9:00 am-12:00 pm
+• Half Day 9:00 am-12:00 pm

 • A 1:5 teacher to student ratio

-• Lead Teacher: Mrs. Lee
+• Lead Teacher: Mrs. Cheney

 In the Toddler Classroom, the student, teacher, and the environment come together to create a space for learning.
 This space is nurturing, supporting, peaceful and encourages children’s natural wonder and curiosity.
 Everyday routines promote independence, social, emotional, physical and cognitive development.